official-stockfish/Stockfish/README.md

 Glaurung 2.1.
 Stockfish is not a complete chess program and requires a UCI-compatible graphical user interface (GUI) (e.g. XBoard with PolyGlot, Scid, Cute Chess, eboard, Arena, Sigma Chess, Shredder, Chess Partner or Fritz) in order to be used comfortably.
-Read the documentation for your GUI of choice for informationabout how to use Stockfish with it.
+Read the documentation for your GUI of choice for information about how to use Stockfish with it.

 The Stockfish engine features two evaluation functions for chess.
 The efficiently